A-SunsetMkt-Forks/Better-Brave-Browser/README.md

 If you're using Windows, you can achieve even better results than the ones obtained by applying the section [Brave Flags](#brave-flags).

-If you're not using Brave on Windows, please skip this section and go to [Brave Flags](#brave-flags).
+If you're not using Brave on Windows, please skip this section and go to [Brave Flags](#brave-flags) instead.

+**Note:** If you apply this method, you should skip the [Brave Flags](#brave-flags) section, as we will completely disable all Brave bloatware at once.

-### How to create the registry file
+### How to create and apply the registry file

 1. Create a txt file wherever you want.
 For example, create a file in your Desktop called `brave_debloater.txt`